haiko-ritense/Plugins/backend/README.md

 # Example application

-This project also contains a working example application which is meant to showcase all plugins.
+TThis project also contains a working example application which is meant to showcase all plugins.

 ## Running the example application